-aquifer geological formation containing groundwater that can supply water to wells or springs places as it moves through the environment.
-There are currently more than 250 river basins and countless aquifers that cross the political boundaries of 2 or more countries.
-For example, 19 countries share the Danube River, 13 countries share the Congo River and 9 countries share the Amazon River.
+aquifer a geological formation containing groundwater that can supply water to wells or springs two or more countries.
+For example, 19 countries share the Danube River, 13 countries share the Congo River and nine countries share the Amazon River.
 Shared water resources have been a source of cooperation and conflict throughout history and continue to unite and divide places in the world today.